History of newspapers in California: History

 The first newspaper published by Americans in California was The Californian, printed in Monterey in 1846 announcing the Mexican–American War, written half in English and half Spanish.
-The press was moved to San Francisco and printing started up again on May 22, 1847 in competition with the weekly California Star published by Mormon pioneer Sam Brannan, beginning that January.
+The press was moved to San Francisco and printing started up again on May 22, 1847, in competition with the weekly California Star published by Mormon pioneer Sam Brannan, beginning that January.
 Both efforts suspended publication in the face of the California Gold Rush.
 By August, The Californian had resumed publication, but by November 1848, both papers were bought and merged then renamed the Alta California.
-The press that once printed The Californian was moved to the Sacramento area to be used on the Placer Times.
+The press that once printed The Californian was moved to the Sacramento area to be used on the Placer Herald.
 The press was again moved and began publishing the Motherlode's first paper, the Sonora Herald, then taken to Columbia to print the Columbia Star.
 Within a few years of gold discovery, mother lode towns all had multiple competing journals.

 San Jose, California's first city, has one of the oldest newspapers in the state.
 The San Jose Mercury was founded in 1851 as the San Jose Weekly Visitor, while the San Jose News was founded in 1883.
 In 1942 the Mercury purchased the News and continued publishing both newspapers, with the Mercury as the morning paper and the News as the evening paper.
 In 1983 the papers were merged into the San Jose Mercury News, with morning and afternoon editions.
 Eventually the less-popular afternoon edition was dropped, so at present the newspaper publishes only as a morning paper.
 The newspaper has earned several awards, including two Pulitzer Prizes, one in 1986 for reporting regarding political corruption in the Ferdinand Marcos administration in the Philippines, and one in 1989 for their comprehensive coverage of the Loma Prieta earthquake.
 The Mercury News was also named one of the five best-designed newspapers in the world by the Society for News Design for work done in 2001.